310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori smilesoft %}
-Since Shinkai-senpai has a mascot-like side to him, he’s pretty photogenic here.
+Since Shinkai-senpai has a yuruchara-like side to him, he’s pretty photogenic here.
 Shinobu-kun’s smile was also really nice in his picture.
 {% endbubble %}

 {% bubble Midori curious %}